tomsterBG/short/README.md

-# Godot short - Code shortening scripts for Godot 4.
+# Godot short - Code shortening library for Godot 4.

 # About

-Various scripts designed to make your code shorter and more elegant.
+A library designed to make your code shorter and more elegant.

-These scripts are like black boxes.
-No need to worry about what's inside.
-Everything is documented.
-They are also tested, so no need to worry about bugs.
+Everything is documented and tested.
-- Using this allows you to write less code, yet focus on more complex features.
+Using this allows you to write less code, yet focus on more complex features.

 This project is designed to...
 ...be high quality (as much as i can, but nobody is perfect).